Sacred Art 101 (4 of 4): Types of Christian Artwork

 Having established a framework for analyzing works of art in general, illustrated it with examples, and applied it to the contrast between Iconographic and Illusionistic artwork, we are finally ready to define the different types of representational Christian visual art and their distinctive purposes, characteristics, and contexts.

-In the Christian tradition, most representational art with religious-themed subject matter can be divided into four categories: sacred, devotional, historical, and a final type I call Bible-as-literature.
+In the Christian tradition, most representational art with religious-themed subject matter can be divided into five categories: sacred, devotional, historical, mythological, and allegorical.
 Let us consider each in turn.

 Sacred